linux-system-roles/network/README.md

 - For `initscripts`,  `mac` is the currently configured MAC address of the device (`HWADDR`).

+### `mtu`

+The `mtu` option denotes the maximum transmission unit for the profile's device.
+The maximum value depends on the device.
+For virtual devices, the maximum value of the `mtu` option depends on the underlying device.

 ### `interface_name`

 For the `ethernet` and `infiniband`  types, the `interface_name` option restricts the profile to